adrien-fillon/website/content/fr/ressourcefr/Puissstatistiques.md

 headless: true

 # Order that this section appears on the page.
-weight: 2
+weight: 5

 # Section title
-title: Recherche générale
+title: puissance statistique
 # Section subtitle
 subtitle: